OrienteerBAP/Orienteer-Guidebook/managing_users_and_their_perspectives.md

 # Managing Users and their Perspectives

-In this section, we go through managing perspectives, user roles and creating users.
+In this section, we go through managing perspectives and creating users.

 A perspective is the user work space that displays only those sections of the data base that this kind of user needs.
 Perspectives are assigned to roles.